Argonne-National-Laboratory/Checkpointing.jl/README.md

 ## Usage: Example 1D heat equation

 We present an example code where Zygote is used to differentiate the implementation of the explicit 1D heat equation.
 The macro `@checkpointing_struct` covers the transformation of `for` loops with `1:tsteps` ranges where `tsteps=500` is the number of timesteps.
-As a checkpointing scheme we use Revolve and use a maximum of only 4 snapshots.
+As a checkpointing scheme, we use Revolve and use a maximum of only 4 snapshots.
 This implies that instead of requiring to save all 500 temperature fields for the gradient computation, we now only need 4.
 As a trade-off, recomputation is used to recompute intermediate temperature fields.

 ```julia
 # Explicit 1D heat equation